How to Install Kate Text Editor on Ubuntu

 Package: kate

 The version number varies depending on your Ubuntu release.
-Ubuntu 24.04 LTS ships version 23.08.x, while Ubuntu 22.04 LTS includes version 21.12.x.
-Both versions provide the same core functionality.
+Ubuntu 26.04 LTS ships version 25.12.x, Ubuntu 24.04 LTS includes version 23.08.x, and Ubuntu 22.04 LTS provides version 21.12.x.
+All versions provide the same core functionality, though newer versions include additional features like improved LSP support and multi-cursor editing.

 Snap packages provide the latest Kate releases directly from the KDE team.
-Ubuntu includes Snap by default, so you can install Kate immediately without additional setup:
+Ubuntu includes Snap by default on standard desktop installations, so you can install Kate immediately without additional setup:

 sudo snap install kate --classic

 The --classic flag grants Kate full system access, which it needs to open and save files anywhere on your system.
-After the installation completes, verify the version:
+Without this flag, Kate would be confined to its sandbox and unable to access your documents.
+Once installation finishes, verify the version:

 snap list kate